nacis/atlasofdesign.org/order/index.md

 </a>
 <br/>

 **Going to NACIS 2018?** Save on shipping if you are able to pick up your order at the <a href="http://nacis.org/annual-meeting/current-meeting/" target="_blank">2018 NACIS annual meeting</a> in Norfolk, Virginia!
-Please pre-order using our special listing:
+Please order using our special listing:

 <a href="https://atlasofdesign.bigcartel.com/product/atlas-of-design-v4-nacis-2018" target="_blank" class="button button-red">
 ORDER V4 FOR PICKUP AT NACIS <i class="fa fa-shopping-cart"></i>